Find high quality parts at an affordable price HERE!

 Solution:

-You will need to remove the throttle body and clear out the gunk.
-You will need to use carb cleaner or something similar.
-Once cleaned and refitted, the problem should be resolved.
+You will need to remove the throttle body and clean out the build-up.
+Use carb cleaner or a similar product.
+After cleaning and refitting, the issue should be resolved.
 Watch the video below to see how to do this:

 Difficulty level